MVIG-SJTU/AlphaPose/doc/run.md

 - `--nms`: Confidence threshold for human detection.
 Increase the value can improve the final accuracy but decrease the speed.
 Default is 0.6.
 - `--detbatch`: Batch size for the detection network.
 - `--posebatch`: Maximum batch size for the pose estimation network.
 If you met OOM problem, decrease this value until it fit in the memory.
+- `--sp`: Run the program using a single process.
+Windows users need to turn this flag on.

 ## Examples
 - **Run AlphaPose for all images in a folder ,save the results in the format of CMU-Pose and save the images**: